Forest Service closes more roads, extends seasonal road closures to combat coronavirus

 “Please keep health, safety and the environment in mind when visiting National Forests,” the release reads.
 “Your personal responsibility is critical to ensuring public safety and preventing further restrictions.
 We ask that you consider whether your personal participation in outdoor recreation at this time would pose an unnecessary risk to others as we all work together to flatten the curve and slow the spread of COVID-19.”

+When asked whether the Stanislaus National Forest should be entirely closed to the public, District 4 Congressional Rep. Tom McClintock provided the following statement on Monday:

+“On April 5, Forest Supervisor Jason Kuiken informed me that, at the request of Tuolumne and Calaveras county supervisors, he has ordered closure of portions of the Stanislaus National Forest.
+Although there is no epidemiological evidence that closing open-air venues to the public affects transmission of the SARS-CoV-2 virus, I appreciate the U.S.F.S. respecting the wishes of local communities during this crisis.”

 In a phone interview Sunday, District 3 Supervisor Merita Callaway thanked the Forest Service for closing forest roads and their adjacent trails.
-She urged county residents to stay home.
+She urged that county residents and visitors stay home.

 “I thank the Forest Service for closing off roads,” Callaway said.
 “Tourism and recreation is a big part of the economy for Calaveras and other rural areas but this is not the time for that … Stay at home.
 All of us have a responsibility of keeping our six feet distance, washing our hands, wearing masks and not going on Forest Service roads and trails.”